Cosmic-Ray Physics at the South Pole: Acknowledgements

 The construction of the IceCube Neutrino Observatory at the South Pole began in 2004, after the first NSF proposal had been submitted in 1999.
 Dedicated teams steadily deployed parts of the detector each year from November to February until the end of 2010.
 On December 18, 2010, just after 6 pm New Zealand time, the final part of the detector was commissioned and IceCube was completed, only a decade after the collaboration submitted the first proposal.
-Ever since, IceCube is reporting a large variety of exciting science results.
+Ever since, IceCube is reporting a large variety of exciting science results, which are discussed below\footnote{This section is mostly based on conference proceedings prepared by the current authors, in particular Refs.~\cite{Kolanoski:2022klq,Soldin:2018vak,Soldin:2019mpv}.}.

 Although the main focus of the detector was the discovery of astrophysical neutrinos, Tom Gaisser played a major role ensuring that this new detector becomes a multi-purpose experiment with unique opportunities to study cosmic rays.
 In particular, coincident measurements of air showers at the surface and the accompanying high-energy muons in the South Pole ice were of large interest.
 The concept had already been successfully shown by the coincident operation of the AMANDA and SPASE detectors.